LiteCache Suspicious Traffic Viewer Plugin for WordPress (origin)

 Does STV log directly into the database?

-No. STV is db-less while logging.
+No. STV is database-free while logging.
 Request data is captured first and imported later, which avoids additional database load during the logging phase.

 Is STV only about AI crawlers?